molvrr/corcova/README.md

 ```

 ## Ideas
-- Dynamic Linking routes so we can add routes in runtime
+- Dynamic linking routes so we can add routes in runtime
 - Managing database access with algebraic effects